2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company adopted ASC subtopic 820-10, Fair Value Measurements and Disclosures and ASC subtopic 825-10, Financial Instruments, which permit entities to choose to measure many financial instruments and certain other items at fair value.
-Neither of these statements had an impact on the Company's financial position, results of operations or cash flows.
 The carrying value of cash, accounts payable and accrued expenses, as reflected in the consolidated balance sheets, approximate fair value because of the short-term maturity of these instruments.

 The U.S. GAAP method of accounting for uncertain tax positions utilizes a two-step approach to evaluate tax positions.
 Step one, recognition, requires evaluation of the tax position to determine if based solely on technical merits it is more likely than not to be sustained upon examination.
 Step two, measurement, is addressed only if a position is more likely than not to be sustained.
 In step two, the tax benefit is measured as the largest amount of benefit, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement with tax authorities.
 If a position does not meet the more likely than not threshold for recognition in step one, no benefit is recorded until the first subsequent period in which the more likely than not standard is met, the issue is resolved with the taxing authority or the statute of limitations expires.
 Positions previously recognized are derecognized when the Company subsequently determines the position no longer is more likely than not to be sustained.
 Evaluation of tax positions, their technical merits and measurements using cumulative probability are highly subjective management estimates.
 Actual results could differ materially from these estimates.

-On December 22, 2017, the U.S. enacted the Tax Act, which made significant changes to U.S. federal income tax law affecting Company.
-Set forth below is a discussion of certain provisions of the Tax Reform Legislation and Company's assessment of the impact of such provisions on its financials.
+On December 22, 2017, the U.S. enacted the Tax Act which made significant changes to U.S. federal income tax law affecting the Company.
+Set forth below is a discussion of certain provisions of the Tax Act and the Company's assessment of the impact of such provisions on its financial statements.

-Reduction in Corporate Tax Rate: Effective January 1, 2018, the Company's U.S. income will be taxed at a 21 percent (subject to IRC Section 15 blended rate provisions) down from the 35 percent federal corporate rate.
-ASC 740-10-25-47 requires the Company to recognize the effect of this rate change on its deferred tax assets and liabilities in the period the tax rate change is enacted.
-As a result, the Company has concluded this will cause the Company's net deferred taxes to be remeasured at the new lower tax rate.
+Effective January 1, 2018, the Company's U.S. income has been taxed at a 21% (subject to IRC Section 15 blended rate provisions) down from the 35 % federal corporate rate.
+ASC 740-10-25-47 requires the Company to recognize the effect of this rate change on its deferred tax assets and liabilities in the period the tax rate change was enacted.
+As a result, the Company concluded this caused the Company's net deferred taxes to be remeasured at the new lower tax rate.
 The Company maintains a full valuation allowance on its U.S. net deferred tax assets.
-Deferred tax asset remeasurement (tax expense) will be offset by a net decrease in valuation allowance, resulting no impact on Company's income tax expense.
+Deferred tax asset remeasurement (tax expense) was offset by a net decrease in valuation allowance, that resulted in no impact on the Company's income tax expense.

 Research and Development

-The Company recognizes stock-based compensation expense for only those awards ultimately expected to vest on a straight-line basis over the requisite service period of the award, net of an estimated forfeiture rate.
-The Company estimates the fair value of stock options using a Black-Scholes-Merton valuation model, which requires the input of highly subjective assumptions, including the option's expected term and stock price volatility.
+The Company recognizes stock-based compensation expense for only those awards ultimately expected to vest on a straight-line basis over the requisite service period of the award.
+The Company estimates the fair value of stock options using a Black-Scholes-Merton valuation model.
+This model requires the input of highly subjective assumptions, including the option's expected term and stock price volatility.
 In addition, judgment is also required in estimating the number of stock-based awards that are expected to be forfeited.
 Forfeitures are estimated based on historical experience at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management's judgment.
-Thus, if factors change and the Company uses different assumptions, its stock-based compensation expense could be materially different in the future.
+Thus, if factors change and the Company uses different assumptions, the stock-based compensation expense could be materially different in the future.

 Concentration of Credit Risk

 The Company has no significant off-balance-sheet concentrations of credit risk such as foreign exchange contracts, options contracts or other foreign hedging arrangements.
 The Company maintains most of its cash balance at a financial institution located in California.
 Accounts at this institution are insured by the Federal Deposit Insurance Corporation up to $250,000.
-Uninsured balances aggregated approximately $772,000 and $3,214,000 at April 30, 2018 and 2017, respectively.
+Uninsured balances aggregated approximately $127,000 and $772,000 at April 30, 2019 and 2018, respectively.
 The Company has not experienced any losses in such accounts.
 Management believes it is not exposed to any significant credit risk on cash.

 Foreign Currency Translation